James-R-Thomas/Basic-Old-School-Fantasy/Vault/Magic/Rules of Magic/Magical Research.md

 **Multi-use items:** If the item created can replicate a spell effect multiple times (for example, a wand with charges), the cost in time and money is multiplied by the number of uses.

 **Other items:** The referee must judge the requirements for creating items that do not recreate the effects of a spell.
 More powerful items should require more time, money, and special materials or quests.
-Some examples: 20 arrows +1 (10,000 gp, one month), plate mail +1 (10,000 gp, six months), crystal ball (30,000 gp, six months), ring of x-ray vision (100,000 gp, one year).
+Some examples: 20 arrows +1 (10,000 gp, one month), plate mail +1 (10,000 gp, six months), [[Crystal Ball]] (30,000 gp, six months), [[Ring of X-Ray Vision]] (100,000 gp, one year).

 ## Other Magical Research